 Phase 2 – the detail of Phase 2 is yet to be worked up and some assessment of the current school building is required before this can be done.
 In October 2019, the plan presented by the Council at a public meeting for parents was that Phase 2 would be phased over 5 years, with much of the work in the first 2 years being done in the summer holidays.
 This detail will become clear once finance is in place and a more detailed design process can take place.

 The original intention was that work would begin in the summer of 2020 with the new sports facility completed in time for the academic year 2021/22.
-However COVID delayed the planning permission and tendering processes.
-The current thinking is that Phase 1 will begin in 2021.
-The original plan had been for Phase 2 to take place from 2022-2025 but there is no indication yet that this plan can be relied on because of the potential impact of COVID on finances.
+However, COVID delayed the planning permission and tendering processes.

-Under the current plans, from session 2021/22 all pupils will benefit from the new sports facility at Bangholm.
-In terms of Phase 2, details will be developed once funding has been secured but summer 2021 is the current estimated start date.
+Under the current plans, from April 2022 all pupils will benefit from the new sports facility at Bangholm.
+In terms of Phase 2, details will be developed once funding has been secured.
 The Parent Council will be working together with all parties involved to continue to make the delivery of great education at Trinity Academy the priority throughout the process and to minimise any disruption.
 The Council has experience of managing school rebuilding projects where schools operate successfully on site as development takes place, and where any temporary facilities required are of excellent quality.
 In addition, the potential for work to be done in the summer holidays is also a step which may ease the process.
 The answer to this question will evolve as the project takes shape.

 Work on Phase 1 began in March 2021, and will continue at Bangholm Playing Fields until spring 2022.
 This will affect some PE facilities during this time, notably the rugby pitch due to drainage and re-seeding work.